EXCLUSIVE: Space Force commander warns of China’s growing threat to U.S. in space

 The good news, according to Vice Chief of Space Operations Gen. David Thompson, is that the Pentagon’s newest branch is showing early promise in speeding up the deployment of key assets to counter China‘s own rapidly advancing capacities — including Beijing‘s growing capability to attack U.S. satellites.

-Gen. Thompson offered the assessment in a wide-ranging exclusive interview this week with The Washington Times, during which downplayed political division on Capitol Hill over the Space Force, which was created in 2019 by former President Trump.
+Gen. Thompson offered the assessment in a wide-ranging exclusive interview this week with The Washington Times, during which he downplayed political division in Congress over the Space Force, which was created in 2019 by former President Trump.

-The newly-minted service is generally backed by Republicans, but continues to face sharp criticism from Democrats.
+The newly minted service is generally backed by Republicans but continues to face sharp criticism from Democrats.
 With some on the left accusing the former administration of using the new force to promote the “militarization” of space, Gen. Thompson brushed aside the heated politics surrounding the Space Force — the first new branch added to the U.S. armed services since the formation of the Air Force more than 70 years ago.

 “In the current environment we’re in, the current politically charged environment we’re in,” the general told The Times, “I don’t think there’s any topic that you’re not going to find differing opinions, strongly held beliefs, and polarization.”